denko-rb/mruby-denko-board-esp32/README.md

 ### Known Issues
   - Buzzer will change the PWM frequency of any device it happens to share a LEDC timer with.
   - Likewise, servos probably shouldn't share timers with other devices.
+  - LEDs automatically tie up a LEDC channel even if being used as digital.

 ### To Be Implemented
   - WiFi